Thorium/ClearBank.Net/Readme.md

 ## 1. Create Azure KeyVault

-From the Access Policies, add the role, and "Key Permissions" for the Sign & Verify
+From the Access Policies, add the role, and "Key Permissions" for the Sign & Verify .
+Azure KeyVault supports HSM (hardware security module) backed keys.

 ## 2. Configure the Certificate -tab